Gscorreia89/desims-cst-analysis/Code/Readme.md

 **16S Analysis**: Contains all scripts to perform hierarchical clustering analysis and Community State Type (CST) assignment of the 16S rRNA sequencing data.

-**sdsd**: DESI-MS data analysis and prediction of relate the metabolomics
+**CST Typing by DESI-MS**: DESI-MS and LC-MS analysis focusing on prediction of the vaginal microbiome composition from the metabolic profiles, and microbiome <-> metabolome associations.

-**Immune Marker Analysis**: Predictive models and regression analysis of immune <-> metabolome interactions.
+**Immune Metabolic Association**: Predictive models and regression analysis of immune <-> metabolome interactions.